syncfusion-content/windowsforms-docs/WindowsForms/ColorPickerUIAdv/Color-Groups.md

-> Note: To know how to customize a color item, refer_ Color Items _topic.
+N> To know how to customize a color item, refer_ Color Items _topic.

 ## Color Items